Benedict-Johnson/Customer_Support/README.md

 **Benny's Eats** is a **demonstration project only**.
 It is not a real food delivery service.
 No orders can be placed, no deliveries are made, and no payments are processed.
 This project exists solely to demonstrate how AI-powered customer support agents can be integrated into a real-world product interface.

+> **🌐 Website not loading?** The frontend may be temporarily down due to free-tier hosting limitations on Vercel.

+> **🤖 AI not responding or always saying "Requires human review"?** The backend is hosted on Render's free tier, which **spins down after inactivity**.
+The first request after a period of inactivity can take **up to 60 seconds** to wake the server back up.
+Please wait a moment and try again.
 ---

 ## 🙌 Acknowledgements